E-commerce

 AI enrichment

-Description generation: useful for drafts if a human validates accuracy and compliance.
+Description generation: useful as a draft if a human validates accuracy and compliance.

 Partner syndication

-Feeds to affiliates or comparison engines: same PIM source to limit discrepancies.
+Feeds to affiliates or comparison sites: same PIM source to limit discrepancies.

 Media governance